walkermatt/foss4g-uk-2025-postgis-qgis-triggers/slides.md

 ## Overviews can be orphaned

-If the main raster table is **renamed** the association with it's overviews is broken ☹
+If the main raster table is **renamed** the association with its overviews is broken ☹

 The association is made via a constraint on each overview which references the `schema` and `table` of the main raster.